Related: Get an Indiana Registered Agent

 This is not an exhaustive list and there may be additional activities that do not constitute doing business.

-Keep in mind that even if the state of Indiana does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if an Indiana Certificate of Authority us not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-Once you have Foreign Qualification in Indiana, state law requires a biennial report to be filed by all corporations, limited liability companies, and limited partnerships every two years.
+Once you have Indiana Foreign Qualification, state law requires a biennial report to be filed by all corporations, limited liability companies, and limited partnerships every two years.

 Regardless of the entity type, the filing fee for the biennial report is $50 ($20 for non-profits).
 Reports and fees are due every other year in the anniversary month of the business’s registration in Indiana.